International Women's Day Spl: What Are Female Condoms And How To Use Them

 4. Prevent pregnancies

-As aforementioned, the failure rate of female condoms are 5 per cent and thus, they could be used to prevent unwanted pregnancies.
+As aforementioned, the failure rate of female condoms is five per cent and thus, they could be used to prevent unwanted pregnancies.
 According to a study, female condoms provide the same degree of protection against pregnancies compared to male condoms made with latex.
 [6]

 Downsides Of Female Condoms

-Female condoms have many benefits; the downside of this contraception is only it is high in cost, compared to male condoms.
+The downside of this contraception is that it is costly compared to male condoms.

 You can get the condoms at any clinics or drugstores